 I’ve never worked with a nonprofit before.
 Is that okay?

 Yes!
 As long as you meet the prerequisites and/or other experience necessary for the project you're applying to, there's no need for specific expertise in the nonprofit sector.

 I'm generously giving my time and talent at no cost.
 Why do I even have to apply?

 We've found that a short application process is the best way to ensure that both you and the nonprofit have a meaningful and high-quality engagement.
 Our goal is to make volunteering as seamless as possible.
 Giving a bit of information upfront (about why you're interested and how your expertise can help) is necessary to make strong matches where both sides benefit.

 We recommend you apply to 2-4 projects at any given time - this will maximize your chances of matching.
 If you end up being selected for too many projects (good for you!), you can always withdraw your application before or after you interview with the nonprofit.
 Once you say yes though, we ask that you honor your commitment to work with the Organization.

 I'm very qualified but haven't been selected for any projects I've applied to.
 What gives?

 We believe giving nonprofits a choice in who they work with is necessary for the best possible project matches.
 If you don't get selected, the Organization may simply feel another Volunteer is a better fit, whether from a skills or passion perspective, or perhaps they've decided not to move forward with the project at this time.
 Don't get discouraged, we know you're qualified.
 Finding a match may take some time, but it's totally worth it!

 When do I commit?
 Can I change my mind mid-project?

 Applying to a project, and even interviewing with an Organization, doesn't yet commit you to working on the project.
-You are committed only when both the nonprofit and you have clicked the "Start project" button on your Catchafire dashboard.
+You are committed only when both the nonprofit and you have selected the "Start project" button on your Catchafire dashboard.
 At that point, you are agreeing to work on and complete the project.